marcelpetrick/DevNotes/BeenThereSeenThat/20240426_Getting_Started_with_the_Yocto_Project/README.md

 * enabled/disable drivers

 * this results in the creation of a linux system implementation = "distro"
-* packages, grpahcs support, SELinux, Bluetooth, Wifi
+* packages, graphics support, SELinux, Bluetooth, Wifi
 ![](img02.png)
 * maybe using a common framework?
 ![](img03.png)